namesys-eth/ipfs2-eth-resources/docs/EASYREAD.md

 ## How will we use the funds?

 It'll likely cost close to 1 ETH to deploy the completed CCIP Resolver on Mainnet.
+Please consider supporting us!